-Summon provides time-efficient research for the busy student by allowing results set to be limited to items immediately available in full text online.
+Summon provides time-efficient research for the busy researcher by allowing result sets to be limited to items immediately available in full text online.

 Easily export citations to bibliographic management software applications such as EndNote, RefWorks and ProCite.

-Use the single search box to start and then use the Refine your Search using the options on the left, such as content type, subject or date.
-For a more specific search, by author or journal title for example, use the Advanced Search option.
-See the Help link for more search tips that will make your search more precise.
+Use the single search box to start and then use the Refine Your Search options on the left, such as content type, subject or date.
+For a more specific search--by author or journal title for example--use the Advanced Search option.
+See the Help link at the right top of the page for more search tips that will make your search more precise.

 Return Case or OhioLINK items to any Case library, yes.
 Case libraries have different hours, so your book might not get checked in on the day you return it if you use a bookdrop.